The Strategic Stone Study Database

 Strategic Stone Study

 If the character of these buildings and areas is to be maintained, supplies of new matching stone are needed for repair and for new construction.
-In many cases however, the source of the original stone is not known and even where it is known, it's not unusual to find that the quarry has long-since closed.
-This makes it difficult to obtain suitable stone for repair or new-build.
-By identifying the most significant building stones used in the past and by mapping where they came from and potential alternative sources, the Strategic Stone Study attempts to address these problems.
+In many cases however, the source of the original stone is not known and even if it is known, it is not unusual to find that the quarry has long-since closed.
+This makes it difficult to obtain suitable stone for repairs or for new-build projects.
+By identifying the most significant building stones used in the past and by establishing where they came from and potential alternative sources, the Strategic Stone Study attempts to address these problems.

 What is the Study?

-The Study was led by English Heritage, working with the British Geological Survey and local geologists and historic buildings experts from each of 35 counties in England.
-For each county, using a combination of fieldwork and historic records and maps, a representative range of historic structures, from castles and cathedrals to houses and cottages, boundary walls, roofs, bridges, kerbs and paving, has been selected and the types of stones used, being identified.
-This enabled the most significant building stones in each county to be established and, where possible, the original source of stone for a particular building or settlement was identified.
+The Study is led by Historic England (formerly English Heritage), working with the British Geological Survey and local geologists and historic buildings experts from each of 35 counties in England.
+For each county, using a combination of fieldwork and historic records and maps, a representative range of historic structures, from castles and cathedrals to houses and cottages, boundary walls, roofs, bridges, kerbs and paving, has been selected and the types of stones used, identified.
+This has enabled the most significant building stones in each county to be established and, where possible, the original source of stone for a particular building or settlement was identified.
 In addition, the location of all quarries that produced these stones has been mapped, so that potential sources for conservation and new build can be recognised and safeguarded.
 This information is published on the freely-available English Building Stone Pits (EBSPits) website.